On body carry is the most important type of carry. What you have on you in most cases is what will save your life.

 No matter what everyday carry system you go with, you will be very well taken care of.
 The choices above are a good starting point that you can add to.

 Most multitools have a knife and some tools have a really good knife (PowerAssist above).
 If your one that likes a separate knife, we have you covered there as well.
 Carrying popular models from SOG and Spyderco, we can get you what you need.
-Popular from Spyderco is the Paramilitaty 2 (PM2) or the little brother Para 3.
-If you want a more budget friendly knife, try the SOG Flash II or maybe even the Kiku small folder.
+Popular from Spyderco is the Paramilitaty 2 (PM2) (black or satin blade) or the little brother Para 3.
+If you want a more budget friendly knife, try the SOG Flash or maybe even the Kiku small folder.

 Another great addition is a paracord bracelet.
 We offer 4 different colors and feature 7.5' of paracord in a neat little bracelet.